Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is highlighted by the absurdity of opponents remaining oblivious to the player's assistant, who stands idly by during intense shootouts, waiting for commands for a suicide explosion.
-This comedic element adds a layer of absurdity to the gameplay experience.
+The humor in the game is highlighted by the absurdity of opponents ignoring the player's assistant, who stands idly by during intense shootouts, waiting for commands for a suicide explosion.
+This creates a comedic contrast between the chaos of battle and the assistant's nonchalant demeanor.

 • “It's hilarious that all the opponents don't react at all to our assistant, who just stands next to us (or surrounded by the enemy) during the shootout, waiting for the player's command for a suicide explosion.”

-• “The humor in the game is top-notch, with witty dialogue and absurd situations that keep you laughing throughout.”
+• “The game's humor is spot on, with witty dialogue and absurd situations that keep you laughing throughout.”

 • grinding